--Cause irreparable damage to our residential neighborhoods
+-Cause irreparable damage to our wooded and conservation areas.

 -Harm conservation land and the protected species that live there

--Cut through the heart of an important and unfragmented forest in Massachusetts, and a local beloved recreation area.
+-Cut through the heart of an important and unfragmented forest in Massachusetts, and a beloved recreation area.

 The line along the MBTA right of way in Sudbury will run as follows: https://email@example.com,-71.5232589,15.05z/data=!4m2!6m1!1szdpmuCHCDyFg.kRx-5ZKYiSSg